Engaged Owl Leaders

 - Serve as a positive role model in and outside the EOL sessions by acting in a respectful and ethical manner.

 - Manage time effectively by showing up on time and being present during all training sessions and EOL group sessions.

 - Communicate regularly with advisor and co-coordinators.

 How do I apply for the EOL Coordinator role?

-Applications for EOL Coordinators are included in the Advanced Leader application process which will open Spring 2019.
+Applications for EOL Coordinators are included in the Advanced Leader application process.

 Recommendation forms should also be submitted for the EOL Coordinator positions.

 By joining the Engaged Owl Leaders family, you are making a commitment to becoming a better leader and role model for the KSU community.
 By the time the program ends, you will feel more comfortable and confident in leading your peers inside and outside of the classroom and make lasting friendships along the way.